kingdonb/rit-csh-slides/flux-basics.md

 # Flux is in Active Development

-* GitOps GA Represents stability for infra builders
+* GitOps GA Represents stability for infrastructure builders (Microsoft, Weaveworks, VMWare, Pulumi, ...)
-* All parts of Flux may change, but GA API parts always remain backward compatible (forever, guaranteed)
+* All parts of Flux may change, but GA API parts always remain backward compatible; forever, guaranteed!

 # If you're New to Flux